mDIS and Yii2 PHP Classes

 subdirectories.

-Let's explain the Class hierarchy using the Core entity as example.
+Let's explain the Class hierarchy using the Core entity as an example.

 An mDIS PHP class is named CoreCore